fb1502/Mask_RCNN_3D/README.md

 -w (--width): type=int, default=20, pixel width of the blank bar

--d (--distance): type=int, choices=range(10,41), default = 15, percentage distance of the bar from the center
+-d (--distance): type=int, choices=[10..40], default = 15, percentage distance of the bar from the center

--c (--color): choices=["white", "black"], default="white", color of the blank bar, can be set to either white or black
+-c (--color): choices=["white", "black"], default="black", color of the blank bar, can be set to either white or black

+-t (--thickness): type=int, choices=[0..20], default = 10, thickness of the horizontal bars in the upper and lower parts of the screen

 ```